Hulkamania had run its course, and Vince McMahon was on the hunt for a new hero who could defy all odds. Cue: Lex Luger and the Lex Express.

 “It was a great opportunity,” Luger admits.
 “Obviously, you don’t look forward to being on the road for six weeks away from your family, but it was handled in a great way.”

-When the day had come and it was time for Luger to transform from the Narcissist into an American hero, Luger was feeling trepidatious.
-“I was supposed to fly in on a helicopter in my red, white and blue shirt and blue jeans and cowboy boots and save the day.
+When the day had come, and it was time for Luger to transform from the Narcissist into an American hero, Luger felt trepidatious.
+“I was supposed to fly in on a helicopter in my red, white, and blue shirt and blue jeans and cowboy boots and save the day.
 They had us standby down the Hudson River at this helicopter pad with this guy that was a Vietnam helicopter pilot.
 We just jumped in the helicopter.
 I wasn’t even strapped in.
 The helicopter pilot kind of wanted to show off to me.
 I was afraid I was going to fall into the Hudson River.
 I was holding on for dear life.

 After signing autographs all over the country on his Lex Express bus and getting some interesting reactions on the road (“there was honking, waving and some even gave me the one-finger salute!”), there was one instance that stood out for Luger the most.

 “They wanted to get a photo of me posing with my shirt off in front of Mount Rushmore, but all these biker guys were out there.
 They surrounded the bus.
 We couldn’t get me outside, because all we had was the bus driver and my tour guy.
 We didn’t have security on the bus.
 So they had me climb out of the fire escape hatch, and they got a picture of me standing on top of the bus in front of Mount Rushmore hitting a double bicep shot.
 It was very cool.”